Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

-Containerization revolutionized maritime shipping and port terminal operations and supported the substantial growth in international transoceanic trade over the last decades.
+Containerization revolutionized maritime shipping and port terminal operations and has supported the substantial growth in international transoceanic trade over recent decades.
 While traditionally, most ports had a fairly clear and distinctive hinterland, containerization initiated a trend towards large overlapping or contestable hinterland regions.
-The competitive landscape became even more complex by setting large container transshipment facilities in many cases in locations with a limited or non-existing hinterland.
+The competitive landscape became even more complex with large container transshipment facilities set up, in many cases, in locations with a limited or non-existing hinterland.
 From the late 1980s, the integration of such transshipment hubs led to a new paradigm in port evolution.
-Transshipment hubs tend to have greater depth in view of accommodating modern containership drafts, placing them at a technical advantage and inciting the setting of hub-feeder services and interlining/relay configurations between mainline vessels.
+Transshipment hubs tend to have greater depth in view of accommodating modern containership drafts, placing them at a technical advantage and inciting hub-feeder services and interlining/relay configurations between mainline vessels.
 As intermediary locations, they offered a compromise between economies of scale in vessels and terminals and the need to maximize connectivity in maritime networks.

-The hierarchization and complexification of maritime shipping networks have a correspondence on port hinterlands.
+The hierarchization and complexification of maritime shipping networks have a correspondence with port hinterlands.
 The current development phase underlines that ports are going beyond their own facilities to accommodate additional traffic and the complexity of freight distribution, namely by improving hinterland transportation.
-This came to be known as port regionalization.
+This has come to be known as port regionalization.

 Port regionalization is the logistical integration between maritime and inland transport systems, particularly through the development of rail and barge corridors between a port and a network of inland load centers.

 Port regionalization addresses two fundamental issues in port development: